-For 2021, we expect Retail segment sales will continue to benefit from the growth in shelf-stable dressings and sauces sold under license agreements, including sales gains for Chick-fil-A® sauces following a successful pilot test that was launched in March 2020, expanded geographic distribution of Buffalo Wild Wings® sauces in single bottles and growth in the dollar and value channels for Olive Garden® dressings.
-We also anticipate both our Retail and Foodservice segment sales will continue to be impacted by the COVID-19 pandemic, which has caused shifts in consumer demand between the retail and foodservice channels.
-The extent of this impact on our 2021 results is very difficult to predict due to ongoing regional ebbs and flows of COVID-19 cases and the associated loosening and tightening of stay-at-home orders and other restrictions and guidelines that create uncertainty for the restaurant industry and consumer behavior over an unpredictable timeline.
+Our 2022 financial results will continue to be impacted by the COVID-19 pandemic, which has caused shifts in consumer demand between the retail and foodservice channels and resulted in higher costs to produce our products and service our customers.
+The extent of this impact on our 2022 results is difficult to forecast due to ongoing regional ebbs and flows of COVID-19 cases and the associated changes to the COVID-19 guidelines provided or mandates imposed by health authorities and government agencies that create uncertainty for the restaurant industry and consumer behavior over an unpredictable timeline.